 The Ohio Department of Education's 2021 released the District's State Report Card contains six components, Achievement, Gap Closing, K-3 Literacy, Progress, Graduation Rate and Prepared for Success.
 Oberlin City schools received a "NR" due to the Covid shut down in March, 2020.
 During the 2020-2021 school year the district used a hybrid plan where some students attended and most were remote for half of the year.
-We plan to open the 2021-2022 school year with all students attending.
+We opened the 2021-2022 school year with most students attending and offered a virtual option also.